Jyrmi/instagram_downloader/README.md

 Example usage:

-python bin/run.py yesaccasey
+python bin/run.py pythonpaige
 or
-python bin/run.py https://www.instagram.com/yesaccasey/
+python bin/run.py https://www.instagram.com/pythonpaige/

 You may optionally specify the directory to download to:

-python bin/run.py --dest pics yesaccasey or python bin/run.py --dest ~/Desktop/instagram_images yesaccasey
+python bin/run.py --dest pics pythonpaige or python bin/run.py --dest ~/Desktop/instagram_images pythonpaige

+You may also optionally specify the number of items (images/video) to download:

+python bin/run.py --max 20 pythonpaige

+The tool is now scraping from websta.me instead of instagram.com due to extracting media from instagram's main website not being straightforward.
+The downloaded items will still be roughly in order, from newest to oldest, but not perfectly in order due to how the posts are arranged on websta.